Madagascar Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Nationals from countries not listed above or those not eligible for the ETA must apply for a traditional visa at a Malagasy embassy or consulate before travel.
+Passport holders of countries not eligible for eVisa must apply at a Malagasy embassy or consulate

 Arrival Process